-The strategic goals that must be accomplished are listed in below.
-The strategic goals are informed by waste management issues and observations identified during the status quo analysis.
-The waste management hierarchy serves as a guide for the established strategic goals, which are based on waste legislation and policies.
+The strategic goals, objectives, targets, indicators, and alternatives to assist the Municipality close the identified gaps are listed in Error!
+Reference source not found. below.
+The strategic goals are informed by waste management issues observed and identified during the status quo analysis.
+The waste management hierarchy guides the established strategic goals based on waste legislation and policies.
 To assess the achievement of accomplishing a goal, key performance indicators are also included for the relevant goals.
-The instruments to be utilized are given, and the sphere of government responsible for implementation are identified and listed, given the fact that responsibilities pertaining to waste management differ throughout government structures.
-Lastly, an estimated budget is provided to allow for appropriate financial planning.
+The instruments to be utilized are given, and the sphere of government responsible for implementation is identified and listed, given the fact that responsibilities regarding waste management differ throughout government structures.
+This section also includes alternatives the Municipality can employ to achieve the desired end state.
+The preferred alternatives identified in this section will be taken forward into the implementation plan.